redstrate/Physis/README.md

 }
 ```

-Physis can be used to [apply patches for launchers](https://github.com/redstrate/Astra), [build modding tools](https://github.com/redstrate/Novus) - and these are C++ projects!
+Physis can be used to [apply patches for launchers](https://github.com/redstrate/Astra) or [build modding tools](https://github.com/redstrate/Novus)!
 We can also [power server emulators](https://redstrate.com/Kawari) which deal with a lot of Excel and zone data.
-Our dependency tree is small, so [we are also easy to use on the web](https://github.com/redstrate/Auracite).

 ## Supported Game Versions

-We aim to support all game versions (A Realm Reborn onward), including the benchmarks.
-We also try to support all platforms - including the Playstation 3.
+We aim to support all game versions and expansions, including the benchmarks.
+We also try to support all platforms, including defunct ones like the Playstation 3.

+Physis does not support FINAL FANTASY XIV 1.x, except for applying their ZiPatch files.

 ## Supported Target Platforms